UK watchdog expects progress on global accounting rules

 So far, the United States has declined to adopt the International Financial Reporting Standards, or IFRS, which are written by the London-based International Accounting Standards Board.
 The rules are used in more than 100 countries and are mandatory in the 28-country European Union.

-“There is increasing convergence - for example, the U.S. Securities and Exchange Commission has allowed global companies listed in New York to use IFRS,” Bischoff told a financial conference organized by Lansons.
+“There is increasing convergence - for example, the U.S. Securities and Exchange Commission has allowed global companies listed in New York to use IFRS,” Bischoff told a financial conference organised by Lansons.

 Foreign companies listed in the United States are not required to file separate accounts under U.S. rules, known as Generally Accepted Accounting Principles, or GAAP, and Bischoff said that flexibility could be expanded.